bwaismeyer/vg_demographics/README.md

 ## Project Goal
-We want to provide real numbers and insights to inform conversations around who is and is not well represented in video games.
+We want to provide real numbers and insights to inform conversations around who is and is not well represented as the primary playable characters in video games.

 If possible, we also want to test claims we have anecdotally encountered suggesting that certain protagonist features (e.g, race and gender) lack diversity because they are associated with critical and economic success.

 ## Audience Definition
+Project data and write-ups will be tailored to a broad audience interested in data and video games.
+Data should be accessible in a broadly accessible format (e.g., CSV or Excel files) and at least some blog posts should be non-technical.

 Project code will be tailored towards analysis-savvy people who are comfortable with (or willing to learn) R.

-Project data and write-ups will be tailored to a broad audience interested in data and video games.

 ## Key Tasks Product Will Support for Target Audience(s)
-*Only really useful when the project is product focused.
-In this case, you need to specify the most important one to five tasks the product will support.
-The product should be designed around these tasks and product testing should test the target audience ability to complete these tasks.
-Do not try to design a single product for more than five tasks - more tasks than this suggests you either need multiple products or you need to develop and test your product in phases.*
+Our broader audience should be able to:
+* Understand the premise of the study
+* Observe broad trends and key takeaways
+* Obtain the data in a non-specialized format

-Wombats should be able to:
+Analytically-minded folks should be able to:
-* Learn about the wombat welfare process - where it begins and keys stages participants proceed through.
-* Get a rough sense of how many wombats are involved at different stages of the wombat welfare process.
-* Determine how many wombats are currently in out-of-hole care.
-* Determine common outcomes for out-of-hole care.
-* Assess how out-of-hole placement and outcomes have changed over time (current should allow for coverage of the last 12 years).
+* Access our finalized data as a built-in dataframe (or set of dataframes) in the same R package
+* Access our code for gathering and cleaning data in the same R package
+* Reproduce any analyses we complete or visualizations we produce either via documented R package functions or via clearly presented code in blog posts

 ## Deliverables
-*List of the concrete components that satisfy the objective.*

-1. Standardized application structure and documentation
-2. Necessary database updating/organizing complete
-3. Data creation/flow complete and update schedule set
-4. Integration of app into POC's current data tool collection.
-5. Transition to advertising, testing, revision.
+1. R code for gathering and cleaning data (R package)
+2. Finalized data in multiple formats (R package, CSV, Excel)
+3. R code for analyses and visualizations (R package and/or blog posts)
+4. Non-technical summary of demographics via blog post (R markdown)
+5. Non-technical summary of other key observations via blog post (R markdown)
+6. At least one technical dive into analysing critical/economic success, prepared as a well-structured R markdown file and knitted into a blog post

 ## Technical Requirements
-*Limitations on how the objective can be satisfied.*

-Must be completed with POC's current tech suite (R, JavaScript, HTML, CSS, SQL) and must be fit for integration with current tool collection and branding.
+All scraping and analysis should be completed in R or be executed by functions in the planned R package.

 ## Milestones
-*Major steps in the process with soft/hard deadlines.*

-* April 1: Stakeholder agreement on project scope (objective, goal, etc.).
-* April 15: Mock-ups and tech strategy complete.
-* April 30: Prototype implemented.
-Stakeholder review.
+* Identify data targets, broad and narrow
+* Identify data sources and match them to targets
+* Shell and name for R package
+* Plan and code strategies for gathering data
+* Plan and code data cleaning
+* EDA
+* Plan and code demographics analysis and visualizations
+* Prepare demographics blog post - non-technical but code available
+* Plan and code any follow-up analyses, including success work
+* Prepare technical version of follow-up post(s)
+* Prepare non-technical version with key takeaways
+* Finalize R package and documentation on GitHub

 ## Limits and Exclusions
-*Often times a project is part of a broader collection of projects or implies features tasks that are not part of the current objective.
-Here is where such confusions can be clarified.*

-This project does not include advertising or full-scale usability testing in its scope.
-These will likely need to be tackled after the project given available resources/personnel.
+Demographics work is the key focus.
+If success exploration is too difficult, it will be shelved until the demographics work is completed (or dropped entirely).
+At the moment, it appears that investment and sales data will likely be tricky to access.